“People who love to eat are always the best people.” –Julia Child

 We topped ours with sour cream but you can use tomatoes, salsa, avocado or guacamole, lettuce, etc… Think of it as a deconstructed taco and go wild!

 YUM!
-A dash of fresh air just makes it all taste even more wonderful.
+A dash of fresh air just makes it all taste even more incredible.

 I’d love to hear what variations you might use for our next trip into the woods!